netxms/netxms-doc/admin/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^

 The |product_name| web interface is java based and should be deployed into a servlet container to run.
-Servlet container should support servlet-api version
-4. Supported versions are: Jetty 11, 12, Tomcat 9.
-The supported Java
-version is 17 or later.
+Servlet container should support Jakarta Servlet API (Jakarta EE 10).
+Supported versions are: Jetty 12 (with ee10 environment), Tomcat 10.1+.
+The supported Java version is 17 or later.

-  1. Install one of the servlet containers that support servlet-api version 4.
+  1. Install one of the servlet containers that support Jakarta Servlet API.

   2. Download the latest version of WAR file from the Web Interface Binaries section https://www.netxms.org/download/ named nxmc-VERSION.war, for example